imfl/beautiful-jekyll/derivative-pricing/index.md

 - For the C code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

-## Pricing participating life insurance policies
+## 2. Pricing participating life insurance policies

+*using fully implicit finite difference scheme*

 ### More Information